commercialhaskell/stack/README.md

 case, stack will prune the dependency tree to disallow usage of wai and any of its users from the LTS snapshot.
 This ensures that when building your code, there is only one copy of the wai library in play- the local one.
-In the stack.yaml example above, we needed to explicit include fast-logger and wai-logger since they depend on some of the packages being built locally.
+In the stack.yaml example above, we needed to explicitly include fast-logger and wai-logger since they depend on some of the packages being built locally.

 If this "corner case" seems a bit confusing, don't worry about it too much,